nikita-kotsehub/funcX-edge-device-hierarchy/README.md

 # Edge Device Hierarchy with funcX

-This project enables building Edge-Cloud edge device networks in Python
+This project enables building Edge-Cloud edge device networks in Python.
+Read the associated paper [here][3].

 In this repository, you'll fine a hierarchy of devices offloading heavy tasks to computational machines up in the tree, using [funcX][1].
 As of now, it has three devices: Arduino Nano RP2040 Connect, Raspberry Pi 4 Model B (RPi 4), and an AWS EC2 instance.